elunna/nerfhack-changelog/README.md

 * Intrinsics are granted for both weapons accordingly.
 * Lawful and chaotic weapons cannot be two-weaponed (Evil)
 * Quest artifacts cannot be left in bones, they revert to ordinary objects.
+* Artifacts always blast you if they have the chance (instead of passing a 1 in 4 roll)
+* Artifacts blasts inflict much more damage (SLASHEM)
+* Cartomancers take doubled artifact blast damage.

 ### Specific artifact changes
 * The Tsurugi of Muramasa has a 10% chance of bisection (SLASHEM)